o-plueas/hello-world/README.md

 Hello world repository for git  tutorial.
 This is an example repository for git tutorial.
 The README.md is important in making the whole work understandable.
 README.md is highly recommended to be in every git file.
+Creating a new branch in local rep to be pushed to github